Oleg Petrov (bobsleigh)

 Oleg Petrov (born 17 March 1967) is a Russian bobsledder.
 He competed at the 1992 Winter Olympics, representing the Unified Team, and the 1994 and the 1998 Winter Olympics, representing Russia.

+Career

+Petrov competed in the 1992 Winter Olympics at Albertville, France as a four-man bobsleigh representing the Unified Team and he was tied for 22nd place.

+In the 1994 Winter Olympics, he got 24th and 29th respectively, for the four-man bobsleigh and the two-man bobsleigh, representing Russia.

+At the 1998 Winter Olympics, he got 21st for the two-man bobsleigh, representing Russia.